aklef/Tetris/README.md

 Uses the Object Client-Server Framework (OCSF) provided in SEG2105 at uOttawa for some of its networking core.

-Has a chatrrom created by adapting our SimpleChat program.
+Has a chatroom area made by adapting our SimpleChat IM program.

 Media
 -------

 Soundtrack Source:

-* A great beat from http://soundcloud.com/neogrit/a-nes-gb
+* A great audioclip from a guy called Neogrit.
+Check him out at http://soundcloud.com/neogrit/a-nes-gb
 * "A (NES/GB)" by neogrit is licensed under a Creative Commons License (http://creativecommons.org/licenses/by/3.0/)

 	![Tetris singleplayer.](https://github.com/akleff/Tetris/blob/master/Tetris2P/Media/singlePlayer.png?raw=true)